erickcomp/php-rfcs/static-constructors.md

 ## Implementation notes

 - Unlike C#, this implementation of the static constructor does not get triggered at the first reference to the class in the code.
-Instead, it utilizes the existing lazy initialization logic for static variables implemented in the `zend_class_init_statics` function within the `zend_object_handlers` file.
+Instead, it utilizes the existing lazy initialization logic for static variables implemented in the `zend_class_init_statics` function within the `zend_object_handlers.c` file.
 Initialization occurs upon the first reference to any static property of the class;

 - Even if the method were `protected` or `public`, it would not be automatically called by the engine if not explicitly declared.
-This would prevent automatic inheritance by child classes.
-Unlike the `__construct` method, the static constructor method is intentionally not copied to the "shortcut" variable dedicated to magic methods during inheritance operations (such as in the `do_inherit_parent_constructor` function of the `zend_inheritance.c` file).
+Unlike the `__construct` method, the static constructor method is intentionally not copied to the correspondent "shortcut" variable dedicated to this magic method during inheritance operations (performed at the `do_inherit_parent_constructor` function of the `zend_inheritance.c` file).

 ## Examples